peter-gyuk/image-processing-cli-API/README.md

 **region** - a set of pixels and functions

-## References
+## References and making choices

-For the backtracking algorithm to find a region, I haven't used any references, implemented it on my own.
+For the backtracking algorithm to find a region starting from the given middle point, I haven't used any references, I implemented it on my own.
 The recursive method is not very effective, it can be later improved using dynamic programming.

 For finding perimeter, the Bug Following algorithm was used with backtracking, as an own implementation.
+I tried to use algorithms that I have learned and already used before.
+These are maybe less effective (other edge detection algorithms could be used, like Canny), but the implementation was more straightforward and also avoided using complex libraries.

-For smoothing, I also implemented an own discrete convolution, the approximated 5x5 Gaussian kernel is taken from here:
+For smoothing, I also implemented an own 2D discrete convolution.
+I used Gaussian blur as a basic solution, where I chose the 5x5 kernel.
+Other methods, such as spline, curve fitting could be used, but I have the experience with this method.
+The approximated 5x5 Gaussian kernel is taken from here:
 [https://homepages.inf.ed.ac.uk/rbf/HIPR2/gsmooth.htm](https://homepages.inf.ed.ac.uk/rbf/HIPR2/gsmooth.htm)